BeastieNate5/CT/README.md

 ![diagram](https://github.com/BeastieNate5/CT/blob/main/assets/diagram.jpeg?raw=true)

 ## Modules
 CT will be built around modules.
 Modules are custom scripts that preform a action on the client.
 For example we could have a process opener module that allows commanders to open process on infected hosts.
-Modules will most likely be C programs that will be converted into indepedent shellcode then sent to the infected hosts
+Modules will most likely be C programs that will be converted into indepedent shellcode then sent to the infected hosts.
+If you wanted you could create your own custom modules that you would want to be executed on the infected clients